-Buprenorphine is a prescription only medicine used mainly to treat opioid addiction.
+Buprenorphine is a prescription-only medicine used mainly to treat opioid addiction.
 Is was initially used as a pain-killer but now it is much more widely used to treat people who have got stuck on heroin or other opioid drugs (such as prescription pain-killers).
 Buprenorphine is an opioid drug, so it has similar effects to drugs like codeine, morphine, and heroin.
-However, it is a partial-agonist at the opioid receptor, that is it only has a partial effect in triggering the opioid receptors in the brain, and therefore its effects are much more mild than heroin.
-It is also much safer than heroin, particu-larly in overdose.
+However, it is a partial-agonist at the opioid receptor, that is it only has a partial effect in triggering the opioid receptors in the brain, and therefore its effects are much milder than heroin.
+It is also much safer than heroin, particularly an overdose.

 Buprenorphine usually comes in tablet form.
 However this must be absorbed over several minutes under the tongue rather than swallowed (it will have very little effect when swallowed due to how it is absorbed and broken down by the body).
 It also comes as a patch, more often when used as a painkiller.
 In this case the patch can stay on for several days to give the dose over several days.

 Buprenorphine is used illicitly, and there is a street value for buprenorphine diverted from medici-nal use.
 Most people use it illicitly in the same way although some people crush it up and snort it or inject it.
 Used in either of these ways it is more dangerous.
 There is evidence that the effects may be stronger and less easy to judge.
 Also using by injecting means a person runs the risks associated with intravenous use.